lucimobility/wheelchair-digital-interface/README.md

 ### 5. Researcher
 * Wants to be able to rapidly iterate/prototype devices.
-* Wants data to come back from the chair to do ???
+* Wants data to come back from the chair for feedback to the user (e.g. lights, sounds, haptics)

 ## Requirements